Framework for ground improvement design

 Such deformation behavior cannot be predicted by simpler programs like DC-Vibro.
 However, as long as stresses stay safely below the failure level, such sideways deformation components are limited and the assumptions of DC-Vibro after Priebe are sufficient for the task of static settlement estimations.

-However, if a very well instrumented load test shall be back-calculated, a 3D Finite Element or Finite Difference simulation is most certainly the method to apply.
+If a very well instrumented load test shall be back-calculated, a 3D Finite Element or Finite Difference simulation is most certainly the method to apply.
 Below a cross section through a 3D-model of a 5 m x 5 m load test plate is shown.The stress concentration into the columns in the soft (purple) layer is clearly visible as yellow to red lines.

 Betterground Engineers utilize such software daily on projects around the world.
 This provides an advantage in experience both in soil modeling and computer simulation.
 In the end, however, it will aways be good engineering judgment based on many years of experience that influences the design decisions more than even the best simulations.